-Abstract
+Abstract and Keywords

-This systematic review looks at all the ways that have been tried for improving executive functions (EFs), including computerized and non-computerized cognitive training, neurofeedback, school programs, physical activity (aerobic and resistance training), mindfulness practices (those more sedentary and more movement-based), and miscellaneous (e.g., drama, piano, and Experience Corps), at all ages.
-Included are 179 studies from all over the world reported in 193 papers.
-This is the largest, most comprehensive review thus far of EF interventions.

-A little-studied approach - mindful movement practices (such as taekwondo and t'ai chi) - shows by far the best results for improving EFs.
-Promising school programs come in second.
+This systematic review of executive function (EF) interventions is the largest such review thus far, including 179 studies from all over the world, reported in 193 papers.
+It covers all the ways that have been tried to improve EFs, including computerized and noncomputerized cognitive training, neurofeedback, school programs, physical activities, mindfulness practices, and miscellaneous approaches (e.g., drama and Experience Corps), at all ages.
+A little studied approach-mindfulness practices involving movement (such as taekwondo and t'ai chi)-shows the best results for improving EFs.
+Promising school programs are second.
 Both approaches show better results than any cognitive training.
-Third best at improving EFs is non-computerized cognitive training.
-Might these three approaches show better results than any computerized training because they involve more in-person interaction between trainer and trainee?

-The best-performing computerized cognitive training method for improving EFs is Cogmed^{}.
-Despite claims that N-back training improves fluid intelligence, only one of the six N-back studies with an active control group (and less than half with only no-treatment controls) found evidence of any fluid-intelligence benefit.

-Resistance-training and "plain" aerobic-exercise interventions (like running or walking) show the least benefit for improving EFs of all methods.
-Results are only slightly better for aerobic exercise with more cognitive or motor-skill challenges.
-This probably reflects how physical-activity interventions have been structured rather than that aerobic activity does not benefit EFs.
-We predict that the way an activity is done, such as trainers' ability to make the activity enjoyable and to communicate their unwavering faith in the participants and the program and whether the activity is personally meaningful and relevant, inspiring a deep commitment and emotional investment in participants to the activity and to one another, will likely prove more decisive than what the activity is.
+Third best at improving EFs is noncomputerized cognitive training.
+Perhaps these three approaches show better results than computerized training because they involve more in-person trainer-trainee interaction.
+The best-performing computerized cognitive-training method for improving EFs is Cogmed[®].
+Support was lacking for claims that N-back training improves fluid intelligence.
+Resistance training and "plain" aerobic-exercise interventions (e.g., running or walking) show the least evidence of benefit to EFs of all methods.
+Results for aerobic exercise with more cognitive or motor-skill challenges are only slightly better.
+This probably reflects how physical-activity interventions have been structured, rather than that physical activity does not benefit EFs.
+For any intervention, trainers' ability to make the training activity enjoyable and to communicate their unwavering faith in participants and the program plus the activity being personally meaningful and relevant, inspiring commitment and emotional investment in participants to the activity and to one another is probably what is most important.

-Review of the Evidence on, and Fundamental Questions About, Efforts to Improve Executive Functions, Including Working Memory

-Adele Diamond and Daphne S. Ling
+PRINTED FROM OXFORD SCHOLARSHIP ONLINE (www.oxfordscholarship.com). (c) Copyright Oxford University Press, 2020.
+All Rights Reserved.
+An individual user may print out a PDF of a single chapter of a monograph in OSO for personal use.
+Subscriber: The University of British Columbia Library; date: 18 February 2020

+Keywords: interventions, executive function, aerobic exercise, resistance training, cognitive training, attention, inhibitory control, mindfulness, mind body, neurofeedback